 Ghadir submarine - a much smaller imported design used by both the Iranian Navy and the Revolutionary Guard Navy (IRGCN).

 The Fateh is about 48m long with a generally conventional hull form with blunt vertical bow and tapered stern.
 This is similar to the German Type-206 series deigns and former-Yugoslavian 821 (Heroj) and 831 (Sava) classes.
-It is difficult to say whether she carries any reloads for her four bow torpedo tubes, but from the distance between the bow and the sail it seems probable that she does.
-A useful load of about ten torpedoes or twenty mines seems a reasonable assumption.
+A useful load of six torpedoes or approximately twelve mines can be carried.

 Photo and satellite analysis suggests that the boat is about 4m in diameter (initial estimates were as much as 6m, which would be a much bigger boat).
 This is enough for two floors, as confirmed by the leaked plans.